 Though takeaways vary by workshop and by person, participants have reported leaving innovation ecosystem workshops with:

-- Better understanding of local innovation ecosystems, including what components and roles are necessary for an ecosystem to thrive
+A better understanding of local innovation ecosystems, including what components and roles are necessary for an ecosystem to thrive

-- Mapping of the key actors in the innovation ecosystem, including what each actor can offer to others and what support they would like to receive
+A map of key actors, resources, and initiatives in the innovation ecosystem, including what each actor can offer to others and what support they would like to receive

 New connections to key actors in their innovation ecosystem

 More on Local Innovation Ecosystems